Techkrish1/Techkrish1/README.md

 ## About me

 <p> I am a final-year student at Government College of Engineering, Tirunelveli.
 I am passionate about computer science and aspire to be a software engineer in the future.
 I am curious to learn new technologies and do some innovative projects on them, focusing on improving my concepts of Data Structures and Algorithms, and General Problem-Solving.
-I gained real-life experience with Python, HTML, and Django, Bootstrap, MySQL, and Git.</p>
+I gained real-life experience with Python, Java, HTML, and Django, Bootstrap, MySQL, and Git.</p>

 ## What I'm Doing

-- 🔭 I’m currently working on ShortUrl
+- 🔭 I’m currently working on Diettrack

-- 🌱 I’m currently learning **Django**
+- 🌱 I’m currently learning **OOP**

 - 📫 How to reach me: **krishgokul4002@gmail.com**